TypicalAM/Yarilo/README.md

-# SniffSniff
+# Yarilo

-SniffSniff is an offensive security tool and packet sniffer designed for capturing and decrypting WPA2-PSK encrypted wireless network traffic.
+Yarilo is an offensive security tool and packet sniffer designed for capturing and decrypting WPA2-PSK encrypted wireless network traffic.
 This project can analyze and interpret packets on WPA2-protected networks, aiding in network security assessments and understanding wireless communication protocols.

 Capabilities:
 - Detecting nearby networks